 Most Medicare Advantage Plans cover all Medicare related services.
 Medicare Advantage Plans may also offer extra coverage, such as routine vision, dental, or prescription drug coverage through participating doctors, dentists, and hospitals in the plan, not necessarily your preferred doctors, dentists, or facilities.
 Medicare services are covered through the Medicare Advantage Plan and aren’t paid for under Original Medicare.
 But you are still required to pay your Part B premiums.

 Medicare Advantage plans may require you to pay monthly premiums, annual deductibles, copayments, and coinsurance and may charge different out of pocket costs (maximum $6,700 anually) with different rules for how you get services (like whether you need a referral to see a specialist or if you have to only go to doctors, facilities, or suppliers that belong to the plan for non-emergency or non-urgent care decided on a doctor within their plan.
 Usually you are not allowed to receive care outside your network except in a hospital emergency.

 These rules can change each year.
 Doctors, hospitals, and specialists frequently leave networks such as HMOs, PPOs, and others, so continuity and familiarity can be an obstacle to your care.
 Most Medicare Advantage plans don’t offer coverage outside the USA.

-Purchasing a Medigap plan adds to the value of the Original Medicare plans without replacing Parts A and B. A stand-alone Prescription Drug Plan with a Medigap plan could offer you more coverage and may cost less.
+Purchasing a Medigap plan adds to the value of Original Medicare without replacing Part A and Part B. A stand-alone Prescription Drug Plan with a Medigap plan could offer you more coverage and may cost less.
 The only way to know for sure is to compare prices and coverage.
 Medicareinc.com uses advanced technology that their licensed agents use to pinpoint specific plans and costs to expedite and streamline the process.